evilcyber.com

 Have you watched that sword-and-sandal movie Gladiator starring Russel Crowe?

 Right at its beginning, we are shown how Roman troops engage in battle with a Germanic tribe.
 Our hero, General Maximus, takes his cavalry at full gallop through a forest, falling into the enemy’s rear.
 Which makes for some dramatic images in a movie, but would be stupid, if not outright suicidal, when done in reality.
-Because, as any rider will tell you, contrary to neatly manicured parks, the ground in natural and “wild” forests is full of fallen trees, branches and what have you.
+Any rider will tell you that contrary to neatly manicured parks, the ground in natural and “wild” forests is full of fallen trees, branches and what-have-you.
 If you went through there at high speeds your horse would likely stumble and turn you into a human rocket aimed for the next oak.

 More importantly, especially for those of you planning to do cavalry charges, at full gallop you can’t hold a formation very well, which is rather essential in these affairs.
 If you did as Maximus did, your horses and riders would more or less make enemy contact one by one and get butchered.
 Heavy cavalry destined to thrash into the enemy used to get into position at a fast trod and then started the charge only on the last 1,000 or so feet.
 That way the enemy was practically ridden over by a wall of horses, which left a lasting impression.